filipe-maia/flatcam/README.md

 [INFO][MainThread] FlatCAM Starting...
 ```

-TODO: This error happens sometimes while starting flatcam, and re-starting FlatCAM usually solves this error, so this is a minor bug:
+TODO: This error is maybe caused by the migration from pyqt4 to pyqt5 and happens sometimes while starting FlatCAM, and re-starting FlatCAM usually solves this error, so this is a minor bug:
 ```
+[DEBUG][MainThread] Radio toggled
+[INFO][MainThread] Radio type: <class 'PyQt5.QtCore.QThread'>
 Traceback (most recent call last):
-  File "C:\flatcam\GUIElements.py", line 48, in on_toggle
+  File "C:\flatcam\9.0shapely2.1.1\GUIElements.py", line 48, in on_toggle
     if radio.isChecked():
        ^^^^^^^^^^^^^^^
 AttributeError: 'QThread' object has no attribute 'isChecked'